PennyLaneAI/pennylane/doc/development/adding_operators.rst

 multiplication, taking the adjoint, or controlling an operator.
 At the moment, such arithmetic is only implemented for specific subclasses.

-* Observables support addition and scalar multiplication:
+* Operators inheriting from :class:`~.Observable` support addition and scalar multiplication:

   .. code-block:: pycon